jamesob/jamesob.github.io/_posts/2023-08-14-scaling-bitcoin.md

 Of course I'm leaving a lot out here.
 Stuff that isn't related to covenants per se, but is essential to allowing time-sensitive L2 protocols to actually work, like good mempool/fee management policy.
 Lightning is going to fall down without that work.
 And stuff that just lets Bitcoin work in a censorship resistant way, like BIP324.

+Someone should also work on fleshing out a "minimum viable coinpool," and figure out if we need primitives above and beyond taproot and CTV.
+That would be valuable info.

 ## Conclusion

 This article is already long enough, and there will probably be subsequent writings from me that either build on this or respond to posts from others using this lens.